-Can I just use my own primary care physician to seek medical care and advice as a result of a East providence motor vehicle collision?
+Can I just use my own primary care physician to seek medical care and advice as a result of an East Providence motor vehicle collision?

 Absolutely.
-Making an appointment with your primary doctor as soon as possible after the motor vehicle collision is often an effective way to begin the treatment process to ensure you heal.
+Make an appointment with your primary doctor as soon as possible after the motor vehicle collision.
+This is an effective way to begin the treatment process to ensure you heal.
 However, most primary caregivers are general practitioners and might not have the skills to treat your specific injuries.
 This is why your personal injury attorney will likely have you set an appointment with a neurologist, chiropractor, physical therapist, surgeon, orthopedic physician or other specialists to ensure you heal completely.

 Can my local family law attorney take charge of my accident or negligence case?

 Possibly.
 Personal injury law is complex and not every Rhode Island lawyer is well-versed in handling and settling these types of tort and negligence liability cases through negotiation or presenting the evidence at trial.
 This is because your personal injury case, workers comp claim or truck accident requires skills in performing and analyzing results to build a case for compensation.
 Some of these include: